koriroys/struct/Readme.md

 These are from my gem Surrogate, which helps with hand-rolled mocking.
 Since Struct.new returns a class, I can inherit from it.
 Whatever names I pass to Struct.new will become methods that my instances can access.
 It also defines an initializer for me if I want to use it.
 Note that it is important to use the setters and getters when doing this, rather than instance variables.
-This is a point I explicitly (and, admittedly, rantilly) make one of my other gems, Deject [third paragraph](https://github.com/JoshCheek/deject/blob/d781cf016cf0d0ebb17a0997d8899f6ff4d1581e/Readme.md#about-the-code).
+This is a point I explicitly (and, admittedly, rantilly) make one of my other gems, Deject [fourth paragraph](https://github.com/JoshCheek/deject/blob/d781cf016cf0d0ebb17a0997d8899f6ff4d1581e/Readme.md#about-the-code).
 Also notice that I've done this several times in Deject's readme examples.

 I usually use this approach to quickly scaffold out a simple class.
 Usually so simple that it's more of a data structure than an object.